 Essentially, the rural renaissance includes many families, families who want low crime, good schools, and traditional values.
 Others may enjoy the beauty, clean air, or recreation.
 Some try to incorporate more sustainable habits such as composting, gardening, growing fruit trees, hunting, and fishing.

 For those who invest in a farm or ranch, this gives us an idea of what you would pay those who care for the property.
 Farmers, ranchers, and agricultural managers earned a median annual salary of over $65,000 in 2016, according to the U.S. Bureau of Labor Statistics.
 The 75th percentile salary is over $90,000.

-Best Rural Places to Live
+Best Places to Buy an Investment Ranch